How to Create a B2B Thought Leadership Plan

 3. Create content that speaks to your voice.

 Your brand is more than just its logo, colors, and name.
 It also includes the brand voice or the personality your brand takes on when it communicates with others.
+Even when you create a logo, think of the brand colors and name your brand identity should be reflected in these elements.
 You can “hear” it in everything your brand says, whether it’s on social media, a blog, or a video.
 And, just like people, your brand has its own voice that’s influenced by the industry where it operates, the people behind the company, or the audience you want to reach.

 For example, your brand voice can either be friendly or authoritative.
 A friendly brand voice uses an amusing tone, a bit of humor, and an informal approach to complicated topics (or the avoidance of these topics altogether).